Ken5998/OpenCore-VMware-Workstation-AMD/README.md

 - I created a disk size of 200GB (reccomended is 80GB)
 - Finish
 - After that modify the VM and attach the downloaded VMDK

+- (Always in the VM settings, select the Hard Disk (es.
+200GB) -> Advanced -> Virtual Device Node and put it after the installer | If the installer is SATA 0:2 put the Hard Disk as SATA 0:3)

 - Now start the VM, install macOS and continue with the [Post-installation](https://github.com/Ken5998/OpenCore-VMware-Workstation-AMD#post-installation) :)